Semiparametric Efficient Empirical Higher Order Influence Function Estimators: A New Higher Order Influence Function Estimator in a Missing Data Model

 \subsection{Adaptive Efficient Estimation}

-In this section we show that we can use our empirical HOIF estimators to obtain adaptive semiparametric efficient estimators when $\Theta$ assumes the functions $b,p$ live in H\"{o}lder balls.
-Following \cite{robins2008higher,robins2016higher} we define the complexity of the model $\mathcal{M}\left( \Theta \right) $ in terms of H\"{o}lder smoothness classes defined as follows.
+In this section we show that we can use the new empirical HOIF estimators to obtain adaptive semiparametric efficient estimators when $\Theta$ assumes that the functions $b, p$ live in H\"{o}lder balls with sufficient smoothness.
+Following \cite{robins2008higher,robins2017minimax}, we define the complexity of the model $\mathcal{M} \left( \Theta \right)$ in terms of H\"{o}lder smoothness classes as follows.